Waste management in Australia: Pre-European settlement

 Aboriginal middens are arrangements of bones, shells, ashes and other waste materials, usually related to meal consumption.
 Most of them are considered as relics of cultural and archaeological relevance.
 Size can vary and they can occupy entire coastlines for hundreds of metres.
 Middens have been described as the first forms of dumping sites in Australia.
 Seashells became an important source of lime in the 1800s and so middens, for example in the Sutherland Shire area, may have been mined for shells.

-Differences with western-like disposal areas derive from the middens' purpose.
-Australian Indigenous people possess a culture which relates to land, sea and resources in a holistic way.
-As such, middens were used to organise resources and were not intended to, and did not, damage the landscape.

 Most Aborigines conducted a nomadic way of life, and because they were those who moved, and not their "refuses", some of these sites had originated from continuous human presence over hundreds or thousands of years.

 The low density population, its ecological footprint and the traits of the Australian environment led to a harmonised system in which waste was not contemplated as, and did not represent, an issue.